Skip to main content

 Why businesses choose NextGen BPO for Pakistan taxation

-Proactive deadline management with documented calendars
+Proactive deadline management

-Full notice and audit management
+Notice and audit management

-Suited for international businesses with Pakistan operations
+Suited for international businesses

 How a Pakistan taxation engagement is structured